Shooting and Maintaining a

 In an attempt to figure out why my frizzen was throwing weak sparks and eating flints, I started looking closely at pictures of original muskets and how the flints were held in the jaws.
 I noticed that my top jaw was at the wrong angle, it was resting on the bottom of the jaw guide and was not at all parallel with the bottom jaw.
 On removing the screw, it was obvious what was wrong, the hole in the jaw was way, way too large and allowed the jaw to rotate up and displace the angle of the flint.

 I needed a much tighter fit between the top jaw's hole and the shaft of the screw if I wanted the top jaw and flint held in correctly.
 I considered brazing metal into the hole and then boring it out to the same diameter as the top of the screw shaft, I considered brazing metal on to the screw shaft and machining it to the same diameter as the hole, but, in the end, I used my little lathe and made a brass insert that fits tightly inside the jaw hole and has a bore diameter the same diameter as the screw's shaft.
 As you can see, the insert works perfectly.

-When I went to try the lock, I was very pleased at the large shower of sparks that the frizzen now throws.
+When I put the flint back in I noticed that it was held at a much better angle and when went to try the lock, I was very pleased at the large shower of sparks that the frizzen now throws.
 Who would have thought that flint angle and top jaw position was so important?
 I never did, but I do now.